Systems-Modeling/SysML-v2-API-Services/README.md

 ### Deploy with Docker Compose
 A `docker-compose.yml` file has been created to deploy both the SysML server and a postgres database.
 This is the suggested method if you just need things running.
 You can choose the initial state of the postgres database by commenting/uncommenting the files under `services:sysmlv2postgres:volumes`. `examples.sql`, `training.sql`, and `validation.sql` have been created from the `.sysml` files on the [SysML v2 GitHub](https://github.com/Systems-Modeling/SysML-v2-Pilot-Implementation/tree/master/sysml/src).
-- Run with Docker compose:
+1. Run with Docker compose:
    - `docker compose -f docker/docker-compose.yml up`
+1. Once the docker image has been started, you should be good to start following step 3 under [Run SysML v2 API & Services](#run-sysml-v2-api--services)
-- Clean up compose:
+1. (Optional) Clean up docker compose:
    -`docker compose -f docker/docker-compose.yml down`

 ### Deploy without Docker Compose